github/mentorships/CONTRIBUTING.md

 Expected Outcome: A clear outcome, where the answer to "Was the project successful?" is "yes" or "no".

-Skills: CoffeeScript, JavaScript, C, C++
+Skills: list of languages, frameworks, or expertise

 Relevant issues: [urls to issues]()